One Big Beautiful Bill Act - Changes to Federal Student Loans

 FAQ

-By borrowing from the Federal Direct Loan program prior to July 1, 2026, a student can be grandfathered in to current loan borrowing limits for up to 3 years or to the completion of their degree program, whichever is less.
+Only students who have borrowed from the Federal Direct Loan program prior to July 1, 2026 can be grandfathered in to current loan borrowing limits for up to 3 years or to the completion of their degree program, whichever is less.
 For Grad PLUS or Parent PLUS, current borrowing limits includes funding up to cost of attendance less any other sources of financial aid such as scholarships or grants.
 Any leave of absence, break in enrollment or change in major could potentionally result in a loss of legacy provision status.

 More information is available in this breakdown of Federal Student Aid Changes chart about specific program classiciations, although there remains some uncertainty regarding the current definition of "professional program."
 For the upcoming academic year, the federal government may continue to provide clarity concerning which programs qualify for the higher borrowing limit.